Booker T (wrestler): WCW World Heavyweight Champion (2000–2001)

-Huffman was elevated to main event status in 2000.
-After WCW booker Vince Russo grew disgruntled with Hulk Hogan's politics, he fired Hogan during the live broadcast of Bash at the Beach on July 9, 2000 and announced an impromptu match between Jeff Jarrett and Huffman for the WCW World Heavyweight Championship.
-Huffman won the match, in the process becoming the second ever African American champion in WCW after Ron Simmons, and the third African American to win a World Heavyweight title.
+Booker T was elevated to main event status.
+After WCW booker Vince Russo grew disgruntled with Hulk Hogan's politics, he fired Hogan during the live broadcast of Bash at the Beach on July 9, and announced an impromptu match between Jeff Jarrett and Booker T for the WCW World Heavyweight Championship.
+Booker T won the match, in the process becoming the second ever African American champion in WCW after Ron Simmons, and the third African American to win a World Heavyweight title.
 He lost the title to Kevin Nash on August 28 on Nitro.
-He regained the title a few weeks later in a steel cage match with Nash at Fall Brawl, but again lost the title, this time to Vince Russo himself in a cage match (Russo was speared out of the cage by Goldberg and won the title), Russo vacated the title and Booker won it for the third time in a San Francisco 49er Box Match against Jeff Jarrett on the October 2 episode of Nitro.
+He regained the title a few weeks later in a steel cage match with Nash at Fall Brawl on September 17, but again lost the title, this time to Vince Russo himself in a cage match (Russo was speared out of the cage by Goldberg and won the title), Russo vacated the title and Booker T won it for the third time in a San Francisco 49er Box Match against Jeff Jarrett on the October 2 episode of Nitro.

-Booker's next feud was with Scott Steiner, to whom he eventually lost the title in a Straitjacket steel cage match.
-Steiner won by TKO when he put an unconscious Booker into the Steiner Recliner at Mayhem.
-Steiner was WCW's longest reigning champion in years, while Booker was briefly out with an injury.
-Booker returned to the roster and defeated Rick Steiner for the WCW United States Heavyweight Championship at Greed.
-This made Booker the ninth WCW Triple Crown winner.
-On the final episode of Nitro, he defeated Scott Steiner to win the WCW World Heavyweight Championship for the fourth time.
+Booker T's next feud was with Scott Steiner, to whom he eventually lost the title in a Straitjacket steel cage match.
+Steiner won by TKO when he put an unconscious Booker T into the Steiner Recliner at Mayhem on November 26.
+Steiner was WCW's longest reigning champion in years, while Booker T was briefly out with an injury.
+Booker T returned to the roster and defeated Rick Steiner for the WCW United States Heavyweight Championship at Greed on March 18, 2001.
+This made Booker T the ninth WCW Triple Crown winner.
+On the final episode of Nitro on March 26, Booker T defeated Scott Steiner to win the WCW World Heavyweight Championship for the fourth time.

 According to sports journalist Michael Landsberg, Huffman was salaried at "close to a million dollars a year" in WCW.
 He won a total of twenty-one titles within the organization, making him the most decorated performer in its history.
-Booker was also the reigning WCW United States Heavyweight Champion and WCW World Heavyweight Champion when he accepted a contract with the World Wrestling Federation (WWF).
+Booker T was also the reigning WCW United States Heavyweight Champion and WCW World Heavyweight Champion when he accepted a contract with the World Wrestling Federation (WWF).